 By Billy Hammond (Copyright AELS)

-English books by Billy Hammond published by AELS
+English novels by Billy Hammond published by AELS

 I. Majoh Gakuin and Hikari Juku – Japanese Witch Schools Trilogy